 Everest Base Camp Trek in 2023/2024

-Everest Base Camp Trek typically ranges from 12 to 14 days, however, the duration of the trek can vary depending on the route and itinerary chosen, as well as the pace of the trekkers.
+Everest Base Camp Trek typically ranges from 10 to 14 days from Kathmandu to Kathmandu.
+However, the duration of the trek can vary depending on the route and itinerary chosen as per the pace of the trekkers.
 Some itineraries may take longer, while others may be condensed into a shorter time frame.
-The standard itinerary of the trek starts in Lukla and ends at the Base Camp of Mount Everest, with several stops along the way to acclimatize.
+The standard itinerary of the trek starts in Lukla and ends at the same place with several stops along the way to acclimatize.
 With the best time to EBC trek in 2023/2024, trekkers can expect to see breathtaking views of Mount Everest.
 Besides, other peaks in the Himalayas while also learning about the local Sherpa culture and lifestyle.

 Major Attractions of Everest Base Camp Trek